 Families, Adults, Outdoor Enthusiast, Bird Watching, Boat Watching

-Kayak Rentals; $, Recreational passport required for vehicles - $11/year, residents $31/nonresidential pass or $9/day pass
+Kayak Rentals; $, Recreational passport required for vehicles - residents $12/year with vehicle registration, non-residential $34/ annual pass or $9/day pass

 Downriver Linked Greenways